Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 In Section 5 we give many examples of contractions.
-Given contractions of $C_*$ and $D_*$, we construct preferred contractions of the tensor product complex and the hom complex.
+Given contractions of $C_*$ and $D_*$, we construct preferred contractions of the tensor product complex and the $HOM$ complex.
 The contraction we choose of a tensor complex plays a key role in many results of our paper.
 We study a standard contraction $h_G$ of MacLane models $N_*(EG)$, similar to a standard contraction $h_{\Delta}$ of chains on a simplex $N_*(\Delta)$.
 We also study a contraction of a minimal model $M_*$ of chains on a contractible free $C$-complex, where $C$ is a cyclic group of order $n$. $M_*$ is much smaller than the MacLane model $N_*(EC)$.
-In fact, $M_{k} = \ZZ[C]\{y_k\} $ is free on one generator. $M_*$ is a very useful complex when $n=p$ is prime in our study of Steenrod operations in Part IV.
+In fact, each $M_{k} = \FF[C]\{y_k\} $ is free on one generator. $M_*$ is a very useful complex when $n=p$ is prime in our study of Steenrod operations in Part IV.
 There is nothing new about $M_*$.
 It is the chain complex associated to a free action of $C$ on a regular cell complex structure on the infinite sphere $S^{\infty}$, with $n$ cells in each degree.
 This complex played a major role in the history of classifying spaces, group homology, and cohomology operations.\\

-In the case of $\FF[G]$ complexes, we discuss in Section 5 contractible complexes as acyclic resolutions of the trivial $G$-module $\FF$, but also possibly of some other module structure on $\FF$.
-This turns out to be useful in Part IV for studying Steenrod operations acting on odd degree cocycles.\\
+In the case of $\FF[G]$ complexes, we discuss in Section 5 contractible complexes as acyclic resolutions of the trivial $G$-module $\FF$, but also possibly of some other $G$-module structure on $\FF$.
+This turns out to be useful in Part II for studying one of the surjection complexes and in Part IV for studying Steenrod operations acting on odd degree cocycles.\\

 Section 6 begins what should be regarded as the main point of Part I of the project, namely, the use of explicit contractions to construct chain maps $B_* \to C_*$ by the methods outlined in Section 1.
 We prove two very useful uniqueness theorems that provide conditions that guarantee that a map between complexes is necessarily the standard procedure chain map.
 Our basic uniqueness theorem says that if the contraction of the range satisfies $h^2 = 0$ then an equivariant map in degree 0 has a {\it unique} extension to an equivariant chain map with the property that basis generators of the domain map to elements in the image of the contraction of the range.
 This result has useful extensions to functorial chain maps and to `twisted' equivariant chain maps that are of importance in later sections.\\